 - (1) Any significant rhythm or conduction disturbance should require evaluation by a cardiologist and appropriate follow-up in the case of a fit assessment.
-Such evaluation should include: - exercise ECG to the Bruce protocol or equivalent.
+Such evaluation should include: - i. exercise ECG to the Bruce protocol or equivalent.
 Bruce Stage-4 should be achieved and no significant abnormality of rhythm or conduction, or evidence of myocardial ischaemia should be demonstrated.
 Withdrawal of cardioactive medication prior to the test should normally be required; - ii.
 24-hour ambulatory ECG which should demonstrate no significant rhythm or conduction disturbance; - iii. a 2D Doppler echocardiogram which should show no significant selective chamber - iv. enlargement or significant structural or functional abnormality, and a left ventricular ejection fraction of at least 50 % - v. further evaluation may include (equivalent tests may be substituted): - vi.
-24-hour ECG recording repeated as necessary; - vii. electrophysiological study; - viii. myocardial perfusion imaging; - ix. cardiac magnetic resonance imaging (MRI); - x. coronary angiogram. - xi. any other investigation deemed necessary by the approved cardiologist after individualised risk assessment. - (2) Applicants with frequent or complex forms of supra ventricular or ventricular ectopic complexes require full cardiological evaluation.
+24-hour ECG recording repeated as necessary; - vii. electrophysiological study; - viii. myocardial perfusion imaging; - ix. cardiac magnetic resonance imaging (MRI); - x. coronary angiogram. - xi. any other investigation deemed necessary by the approved cardiologist after individualised risk assessment. - (2) Applicants with frequent or complex forms of supra ventricular or ventricular ectopic complexes require full cardiological evaluation. - (3) Ablation catheter ablation and should require a multi-pilot limitation for at least one year, unless an electrophysiological study, undertaken at a minimum of two (2) months after the ablation, demonstrates satisfactory results.

-(3) Ablation

-Applicants who have undergone ablation therapy should be assessed as unfit.
-A fit assessment may be considered by the licensing authority following successful catheter ablation and should require a multi-pilot limitation for at least one year, unless an electrophysiological study, undertaken at a minimum of two (2) months after the ablation, demonstrates satisfactory results.
 For those whose long-term outcome cannot be assured by invasive or non-invasive testing, an additional period with a multi-pilot limitation and/or observation may be necessary.